Land, Sea, And Air: What You Must Know About Fossil Fuels And Their Effects on the Environment

 3

-Natural Gas Burns Cleaner but Still Emits Carbon
+Natural Gas Burns Cleaner But Still Emits Carbon

 Natural gas resides in underground rock formations and caverns, which we access by fracking, a controversial drilling method.
 It consists primarily of methane, a dangerous greenhouse gas.
 Nevertheless, natural gas supplies 38% of US electricity.
 The US is the world's largest natural gas producer, with production rising.
 Ease of production and lower carbon emissions than other fossil fuels have led to its growth in popularity.